edezhic/prest/README.md

 There are also todo examples with alternative databases - postgres through [seaorm](https://prest.blog/postgres-seaorm) or [diesel](https://prest.blog/postgres-diesel), sqlite through [sqlx](https://prest.blog/sqlite-sqlx) or [turbosql](https://prest.blog/sqlite-turbosql), [mongo](https://prest.blog/mongo-driver), [redis](https://prest.blog/redis-driver).
 Also, there is a couple of examples that showcase how one might use prest with uncommon for web development tech: [web scraper](https://prest.blog/scraper), [Large Language Model](https://prest.blog/llm-mistral) and [Solana blockchain program](https://prest.blog/solana).

 To run locally you'll need the latest stable [rust toolchain](https://rustup.rs/).
 I also recommend setting up the [rust-analyzer](https://rust-analyzer.github.io/) for your favourite IDE right away.
 To build & start any example from the cloned prest repo use `cargo run -p EXAMPLE-NAME`.
 Or just copy the selected example's code from the tutorials into local files and `cargo run` it.
 Some examples require additional setup and credentials which are mentioned in their docs.

-### what's next

-This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:
-+ schema changes validations, automigrations like turbosql
-+ add replication and/or backup+import
-+ auth upgrades - simpler UX + DX, support more providers/methods
-+ subdomains and multiple-services on single machine support
-+ example with react-based islands built with bun?
-+ [rust-i18n](https://github.com/longbridgeapp/rust-i18n) or another i18n solution
-+ `axum-valid`-like integration for `Vals` or smth alike

-Some ideas are more complex/crazy but interesting:
-+ example with a built-in minimalistic polkadot chain - customizable + optionally distributed + optionally public DB
-+ web3 tooling for the frontend, either with the above polkadot idea or for solana, with as little JS as possible
-+ GlueSQL-based persistent DB in the SW that syncs with the host (meteor-like)

-There are also longer term things which will be needed or nice to have before the stable release of prest:
-* stabilization of async iterator and other basic concurrent std apis
-* stable releases of most important dependencies like axum and sled
-* parallel frontend and cranelift backend of the rust compiler for faster builds
-* more optional configs all around for flexibility
-* find a way to re-export wasm-bindgen into the prest to avoid need for other deps
-* better Service Worker DX in Rust
-* wider range of examples: interactive UIs, mobile builds, webgpu-based LLMs, ...?